Cong high command to decide on Pratibha Singh's LS poll candidature: Rajeev Shukla | Politics

 Shukla was talking to reporters after a six-member committee formed by the Congress to ensure better coordination between its Himachal Pradesh government and party organisation in the hill state met here.

-Asked about her earlier statement on not contesting the Lok Sabha polls, Singh said, ''I have conveyed it to the high command.
+After the meeting, asked about her earlier statement on not contesting the Lok Sabha polls, Singh said, ''I have conveyed it to the high command.
 Now let us see what decision it takes.''
+Replying to a reporter's query before the meeting on whether she would contest the polls from Mandi, Singh had said, ''Not at all....
+I have conveyed this to the high command.
+Now it depends on what decision the high command takes.''
 Besides Singh, Himachal Pradesh Chief Minister Sukhwinder Singh Sukhu, Deputy Chief Minister Mukesh Agnihotri and other Congress leaders were present at the meeting chaired by Shukla.

 The meeting was held to firm up the strategy and discuss the names of probable candidates from the hill state for the general election.